Bathing water quality

 Helping to improve water quality - Turning Tides

 Bathing water is affected by a number of different sources.
 Fat or sanitary products flushed down drains can block the system meaning untreated sewage goes straight into the sea.
 You can help by:

 - picking up your dog’s excrement and disposing of it in the bin

 - thinking about what you’re flushing down the toilet and pouring down the sink – keep it to “pee, poo and paper”

-- sign up to the LOVEmyBEACH campaign and join local beach-cleaning events.
+- sign up to environmental campaigns and join local beach-cleaning events.
 Other clean up events are available online: Keep Britain Tidy.

-Tips to reduce potential risks from bathing waters and enjoy Allerdale’s beaches:
+Tips to reduce potential risks from bathing waters:

 Algal blooms on lakes, rivers and canals

 Public open waters such as canals, rivers and ponds are dealt with by the Environment Agency.

 The most common problem are reports of (Blue Green) Algae in lakes and ponds which are dealt with by the Environment Agency .